Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jpa-relationships.markdown

 The XAP JPA relationships model is different than Relational Databases model.
-In GigaSpaces relationships are owned, which means that an owner of a relationship holds the owned entities within itself in Space.
+In XAP relationships are owned, which means that an owner of a relationship holds the owned entities within itself in Space.
 For instance, if an Author has a One-to-many relationship with Book, in Space all the Book instances relevant for a specific Author will reside within a Collection in Author.

 When defining a One-to-one/One-to-many relationship the cascading type should be set to CascadeType.ALL using the relationship's annotation cascade attribute since no-cascading is unsupported.
 Setting cascading globally can also be done in orm.xml: